A revolutionary blend for fuelling an uprising

-Another revolutionary act was when Baba Budan, a 16th century Sufi smuggled raw coffee beans from Yemen to introduce the crop to India, at a time when coffee was only available from the Yemeni monopoly in a roasted form so the seed was rendered sterile.
-This was a major step towards making coffee more democratic and affordable to the masses - before this only royalty or the uber-rich could afford Mocha beans (from Mocha on the Red Sea coast of Yemen).
+Another revolutionary act was when Baba Budan, a 16th century Sufi, smuggled raw coffee beans from Yemen to introduce the crop to India — this was at a time when coffee was only available from the Yemeni monopoly in a roasted form so the seed was rendered sterile.
+This was a major step towards making coffee more democratic and affordable to the masses — before this only royalty or the uber-rich could afford Mocha beans (from Mocha on the Red Sea coast of Yemen).

 Really gets your goat?

 It could be argued that the first revolutionary act is told in the Ethiopian legend of Kaldi, the goat-herder and his discovery of coffee.

 According to the legend, Kaldi's goats were the first to eat the coffee bean, making them frisky and disobedient and they would not come when he called.
-Kaldi witnessed the invigorating effects of coffee on his goats, gave it a try himself and eventually convinced the Ethiopian monks that they could worship all night with the aid of coffee, and this is reputed to be where coffee the drink was invented.
+Kaldi, having witnessed the invigorating effects of coffee on his goats, gave coffee a try himself and eventually convinced the Ethiopian monks that they could worship all night with the aid of coffee, and this is reputed to be where coffee the drink was invented.